From the Cover of Wonder by R.J Palacio:

 Transfiguring Adoption awarded this book 4 Hoots out of 5 based on how useful it will be for a foster/adoptive family.
 [Learn more about our Hoot grading system here]

 What Our Family Thought:

 This story centers around August (a.k.a.
 Auggie) Pullman who is a fifth grade boy who was born with a condition which left his face severely deformed.
 Through his early years Auggie was homeschooled but for various reasons his parents make the difficult decision of putting Auggie in mainstream school.
-Naturally, being bullied, made fun of, and constantly asked about his deformity is a major theme of the book.
+Naturally, being bullied, made fun of, and constantly asked about his deformity are major themes of the book.